-In 2022, the Group also partially hedged its cash flow interest rate risk from planned fixed-rate financing with interest rate swaps.
-For these interest rate a) Market/currency risk swaps, the Group reached an agreement with other The Group operates internationally and is therefore parties to swap an agreed fixed interest rate for a exposed to currency risk arising from fluctuations in variable reference interest rate, each in reference to the exchange rates between various foreign currenthe agreed nominal volume, at certain intervals.
-The cies, primarily the US dollar.
-Risks arise when future interest rate swaps agreed for this purpose were tertransactions or assets or liabilities recognized in the minated ahead of schedule when the underlying statement of financial position are denominated in a transaction occurred.
-The termination amount will be currency that is not the functional currency of the spread out through profit and loss over the term of company.
-To hedge such risks, the Group uses forward the agreed financing. foreign exchange contracts.
+a) Market/currency risk

+The Group operates internationally and is therefore exposed to currency risk arising from fluctuations in the exchange rates between various foreign currencies, primarily the US dollar.
+Risks arise when future transactions or assets or liabilities recognized in the statement of financial position are denominated in a currency that is not the functional currency of the company.
+To hedge such risks, the Group uses forward foreign exchange contracts.

-If market interest rates had been 100 basis points The Group's risk management policy is to hedge assets higher as of December 31, 2023, profit before taxesand liabilities recognized in the statement of financiwith all other variables remaining constant-would al position.
-The Group therefore performs a scenario have been approximately € -6.1 million lower for the analysis to ascertain the impact of changes in exchfull year (previous year: € -5.6 million).
-If market inange rate on the Group's earnings and shareholders' terest rates had been 50 basis points lower as of equity (before taxes in each case).
-This analysis takes December 31, 2023, profit before taxes-with all other into account balance sheet items (particularly acvariables remaining constant-would have been approximately € 3.0 million higher for the full year counts receivable and payable from operations as well as loans and borrowings) along with foreign exchange transactions executed in order to hedge balance sheet items and future cash flows denominated in foreign currencies (cash flow hedges).
+The Group's risk management policy is to hedge assets and liabilities recognized in the statement of financial position.
+The Group therefore performs a scenario analysis to ascertain the impact of changes in exchange rate on the Group's earnings and shareholders' equity (before taxes in each case).
+This analysis takes into account balance sheet items (particularly accounts receivable and payable from operations as well as loans and borrowings) along with foreign exchange transactions executed in order to hedge balance sheet items and future cash flows denominated in foreign currencies (cash flow hedges).